The most important requirement for managers: self-reflection

 The interesting thing about the whole thing: I was not aware at school that I was perceived in this way, nor did I notice any change over the years.
 And there we are in the middle of the topic.

-How well can I actually assess myself in terms of things like personality, performance and intelligence?
-This question is very relevant in the work context - and certainly a particularly important requirement for managers.
+How well can I actually assess myself, with regard to things like personality, performance and intelligence?
+In the work context, this question is very relevant - and certainly a particularly important requirement for managers.
 Studies show:

 The better a manager can assess himself, the better the performance, social behavior and loyalty of an employee.